FrankBlood/CNN_LSTM/Record.md

    11. BatchNormalization
    12. Dense(sigmoid)

-3. ./log/cnn\_rnn\_1: same as the first on but set 0.1 for dev and 0.1 for test The config's details:
+3. ./log/cnn\_rnn\_1: same as the first one but set 0.1 for dev and 0.1 for test The config's details:
    1. Embedding file: vectors.bin
    2. Embedding dim: 300